• Skip to primary navigation

 How long this special drink lasts depends on where it is stored.

-Its shelf life differs when stored in the pantry, fridge, or when frozen.
+Its shelf life differs when stored in the pantry, fridge, or when frozen - see dragon fruit shelf-life guide for a similar storage-by-storage breakdown.

 However, it does not matter where you store the drink; it still goes bad after some time.